-Irish Rural Link welcomes the publication of the Governments report on Local Public Banking.
-We welcome that the Government will continue to engage with stakeholders on this, including IRl and look forward to the continued dialogue.
+Irish Rural Link continue to engage with Government on the Local Public Banking model we first proposed over three years ago.
 However, we feel action must be taken on this now and that it does not become a talking shop.